delph-in/pydelphin/tests/tdl_test.md

 ```

+Diff list with one item; `LAST` is coref'd to the position after the
+item:

 ```python
 >>> t = parsetdl('type := super & [ ATTR <! a !> ].')
 >>> sorted(t.features())  # doctest: +ELLIPSIS +NORMALIZE_WHITESPACE